gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 -    {...rest}
 -    render={props =>
 -      !isAuthenticated() ? (
--        // If we’re not logged in, redirect to the home page.
+-        // If we're not logged in, redirect to the home page.
 -        <Redirect to={{ pathname: '/login' }} />
 -      ) : (
 -        <Component {...props} />